Last updated: May 2020

 The processing is necessary to meet contractual obligations into which you have entered as a customer, supplier or worker.
 In other words, we use your personal information to fulfil the services you have asked us to provide, or which we have asked you to provide.

-To process your online orders and collect payment.
+To process your online orders.
 For the avoidance of doubt, we do not collect or process credit card details.

 The processing is necessary to meet contractual obligations into which you have entered as a customer.